What To Do When Viagra Doesn’t Work

 You can also try an erectile dysfunction trial pack, which contains 3 different ED treatments.

-When choosing alternative ED medicines, make sure they are safe and regulated.
+When choosing alternative ED medications, make sure they are deemed safe and suitable for you by a regulated doctor or pharmacist.
 Unlicensed products such as Kamagra or Kamagra Oral Jelly may be unsafe.

 -